 Ginsburg took advantage of prior civil rights rulings on race—and male plaintiffs—to help illustrate why the Supreme Court should end gender discrimination.
 Many of her cases hinged on the Fourteenth Amendment’s Equal Protection Clause, which provides that people shall be equally protected by U.S. laws.
 Through a barrage of smaller cases, she chipped away at discriminatory laws.

 But it was Reed v.
 Reed, a 1971 case for which Ginsburg wrote the plaintiff’s brief, that relied on the 14th Amendment.
-A minor, Richard Lynn Reed, known as “Skip,” died and his mother wanted to be designated as administrator of his estate.
+A minor, Richard Lynn Reed, known as “Skip,” died and his mother wanted to be designated as the administrator of his estate.
 Sally and her husband, Cecil Reed, had separated.
 Despite Sally filing a petition first, Cecil’s application was automatically approved because of an Idaho statute that stated that “males must be preferred to females” when there was more than one qualified person available to administer someone’s estate.

 Ginsburg argued that this violated the Equal Protection Clause.
 The Supreme Court unanimously agreed and struck down the Idaho statute.
 It was the first time the Court had ever applied the Equal Protection Clause to a law that discriminated on the basis of gender.